fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 #### Use nix.conf

 We have been passing a number of options to commands, such as `--option substituters` and `nix sign-paths --key-file secret.key`.
-This becomes tedious when we're working with a lot of derivations and paths.
+This becomes tedious when we're working with a lot of builds.
 They can be automised by adding these options to `nix.conf`.

 You can find an excelent documentation on `nix.conf` [here](https://www.mankier.com/5/nix.conf).
 The fields we are interested in are: